kasliwalr/rtop/README.md

 # rtop - a system process monitor

 What is **rtop**?
 It is not an acronym, it is named so because it is very similar to [htop](https://github.com/hishamhm/htop), a widely used system process monitor, named after its original creater - Hisham Muhammad.
-I have taken up this endevour to exercise my c++ skills to build something useful.
+I decided to create rtop to exercise my c++ skills.
 In my effort, I have taken ideas from htop's user interface.
 Infact, **rtop**'s interface looks exactly like **htop**'s - no point trying to come up with usability aspects when the wide htop user base testifies to its excellent usability.
 I myself have enjoyed using it.
 Since my goal has been to exercise my c++ skills, I have built **rtop** from ground up guided by these [requirements](docs/Requirements.md), its completely of my own design, which I have described is this [design document](docs/Design.md)

 Currently, **rtop** can be installed on any machine running Ubuntu 16.04 LTS (Xenial).
-The installation instructions are provided below
+The installation instructions and a brief demo of rtop's capabilities are provided below

 ## Installation

 rtop has 3 major dependencies - Boost.Log library, pugixml library (an XML parser) and Ncurses library.
 One needs to install them (in no particular order) before compiling and running rtop.
-I will first detail the dependencies installation, then compilation of rtop and finally demonstrate how to use it
+I will detail the dependencies installation followed by instructions on rtop compilation

 ### Clone rtop